Why we are engaging with Kingdom Housing Association (Kingdom)

-We are engaging with Kingdom because it is a systemically important landlord and its partnership with Fairfield Housing Association (Fairfield).
+We are engaging with Kingdom about its development plans, planned organisational changes and because it is a systemically important landlord.

 What Kingdom must do

-- ensure that the impact of the pandemic on its development plans is reflected in its business plan and tell us if there are any material adverse changes to its development plans which might affect its financial position or reputation, in line with our notifiable events guidance.
+- tell us if there are any material adverse changes to its development plans which might affect its financial position or reputation, in line with our notifiable events guidance; and

 What we will do

 - review the minutes of the Board and audit committee meetings and liaise as necessary;

 - review the development update and engage as necessary;

 - engage as necessary on the delivery of the commitments Kingdom has made to Fairfield’s tenants and service users; and

 - update our published engagement plan in the light of any material change to our planned engagement with Kingdom.